dy/sprae/readme.md

 </div>
 ```

-* `:scope` marks regions on the tree that should be controlled by sprae.
+* `:scope` defines data for regions of the tree.
-* `init` attribute tells sprae to automatically initialize all elements that have `:scope`.
+* `init` attribute tells sprae to automatically initialize document.

 </details>